Frank Abagnale: Early life

-In December 1964, he enlisted in the U.S. Navy at the age of 16.
-He was discharged after less than three months, and was released on February 18, 1965.
-Less than two weeks after his release, Abagnale was arrested for petty larceny in Mount Vernon on February 26, 1965.
-The following month, in March 1965, Abagnale identified himself as a Scarsdale, New York, police officer and entered the apartment of a Mount Vernon, New York, resident claiming that he was investigating her teenaged daughter.
-Suspicious, the victim called the Mount Vernon police, who found Abagnale with a toy gun and a paper police badge.
-Abagnale was arrested and booked on a vagrancy charge after being identified in a lineup by the victim.
-The following day, Abagnale was ordered by the court to be committed to Grasslands psychiatric institute, in Westchester County, for observation.
+In December 1964, Abagnale enlisted in the U.S. Navy at age 16.
+He was discharged after less than three months, released on February 18, 1965.
+Less than two weeks later, he was arrested for petty larceny in Mount Vernon.
+In March 1965, he posed as a police officer and entered the apartment of a Mount Vernon resident, claiming to investigate her daughter.
+The victim called police, who found Abagnale with a toy gun and a paper badge.
+He was arrested on a vagrancy charge and ordered the following day to be committed to Grasslands psychiatric institute for observation.